Patrik Nemeth: New York Rangers

 On 28 July 2021, Nemeth signed as a free agent to a three-year, $7.5 million deal with the New York Rangers.

 Arizona Coyotes

 On July 13, 2022, Nemeth, a second-round pick in the 2025 NHL Entry Draft and a conditional second-round pick in 2026 were traded to the Arizona Coyotes in exchange for Ty Emberson.

 In the following 2022–23 season, his tenth in the NHL, Nemeth was a regular on the Coyotes blueline by featuring in 75 appearances as the team's third-pairing defenceman, contributing with five assists.
 In completing his lone season with the Coyotes, on 20 June 2023, Nemeth was placed on unconditional waivers by the Coyotes and was bought out from the remaining year of his contract the following day.

-SC Bern
+National League

 After playing over 500 games in the NHL, Nemeth opted to return to Europe as a free agent, securing a two-year contract with Swiss club, SC Bern of the NL, on 28 July 2023.

+Having concluded his two year tenure with Bern, Nemeth as a pending free agent opted to continue his career in Switzerland, agreeing to a two-year contract with HC Fribourg-Gottéron commencing from 2025 on 26 November 2024.